ATTENTION: FACULTY, ACADEMIC STAFF, AND GRADUATE STUDENTS

-10:00 - 11:30 a.m | Zoom
+10:00 a.m. - 11:30 a.m. | Zoom

 The teams will each explain: the project origins, mutually beneficial outcomes, lessons learned, strategies for sustainable collaboration, and unexpected outcomes.
-Attendees will learn the basics of community-engaged research, including definitions, partnership building, and community engagement practices.
+Attendees will learn the basics of community-engaged creative activities, including definitions, partnership building, and community engagement practices.
 Attendees will also learn how presenters are sharing their research experience in publications, presentations, performances, exhibitions, etc. Participants will have the opportunity to join a growing network of campus colleagues who are leading innovative arts and cultural creative community-engaged partnerships.

 Director, Matrix: Center for Digital Humanities and Social Sciences

 Associate Professor, Department of History, College of Social Science

 Dean Rehberger has been involved with many multi-partner, multi-institutional projects with Matrix.
 He will discuss their latest project, Enslaved.org, which uses Liked Open Data to bring together the work of hundreds of scholars, archives, museums, digital projects, and public history sites.
 Enslaved.org endeavors to present information about enslavement in socially just and ethical ways, with respect for enslaved persons at the center of all the work.

 Editor in Residence, School of Journalism, College of Communication Arts and Sciences

 The MSU School of Journalism's Bias Busters series takes an expansive view of community in its cultural competence guides.
 More than 20 guides to date have covered ethnicity, race, gender, occupational groups, and faith.
 With answers to 100 basic, everyday questions, these student-published guides aim to start conversations.

 Director, MSU Community Music School-East Lansing, College of Music